nrusch/nuke-to-hydra/README.md

 #### Misc Notes

+- Might need to implement fallback behavior for (e.g.) lights based on prim types supported by the selected renderer.
 - Need other (more capable) render delegates to test
 - Op to draw USD stage into the 3D viewer without creating geo